 They are worm-like bottom dwellers.
 Some species are colonial, and some live in tubes they have secreted.
 Most are either sessile or sedentary.
 They range in length from 0.5 - 250 cm.

-Saccoglossus kowalevskii, on the right, is common on the Atlantic coasts of Europe and North America.
+Saccoglossus kowalevskii, above, is common on the Atlantic coasts of Europe and North America.

 These animals live in tubes from 1 - 7 mm long, and ten species have been described so far.
 The tube is attached to the substratum by a stalk (see below).
 Some live colonially.
 Their collar has a lophophore of 1 - 9 ciliated, mucous secreting arms that are used in food gathering.
 Some species have one pair of pharyngeal slits; other species have none.
 Their gut is U-shaped with the anus near the mouth.

 Rhabdopleura sp. (see one individual above) forms colonies in connected tubes.
 They have two arms with a food groove and tentacles branching from the collar.
 Reproduction is by budding.